On this page:

 The term hydronic comes from the use of heated water that runs through hoses or tubes.
 Over the pipes is a thin concrete layer that gets covered with tiles, stone, linoleum, or whatever floor covering gets used.

 Hydronic heat works best in homes with boilers.
-However, when you add it to a home without, the installer can use clever means of heating the water with tankless water heaters or other methods.
+However, when you add it to a home without, the installer can use clever means of heating the water with a dedicated small boiler.

-Hydronic radiant heating systems generally cost from $10 to $15 to install and might cost more if a boiler is needed.
+Hydronic radiant heating systems generally cost from $7 to $22 to install and might cost more if a boiler is needed.
+This type of installation is more invasive because tubing needs to be run to the floor, so both material and labor will be higher.

 DIY Bathroom Floor Heat

 Once you decide whether you will use electric or hydronic, you will then need to decide on a heat source.
 The electronic source will require hiring an electrician.
-Electricians typically charge $50 – $100 per hour, see our electrical work cost guide to learn more.
+Electricians typically charge $50 to $250 per hour; see our electrical work cost guide to learn more.

 Hiring a Radiant Floor Heating Professional

-However, if you haven’t worked with a local HVAC technician or plumber, try our free contractor locator to get hassle-free estimates from radiant heating professionals in your area.
+However, if you haven’t worked with a local HVAC technician, plumber, or other professional, try our free contractor locator to get hassle-free estimates from radiant heating professionals in your area.

 Before you decide, check their license, certification, insurance, and references.
 Then either you or the contractor will have to get a work permit from the municipal building inspector’s office.